ashallue/tabulate_car/README.txt

 Analysis suggests it should give improvements overall, but it is especially interesting that one can generate very large Carmichael numbers quickly.

+Important size note: the code assumes that P and q fit into int64 datatype, while r fits into int128.
+These are signed integer types, so the positive upper bound for P and q is actually 2^(63).

 **** Description of files and classes *****

 class Construct_car  - Primary class for constructing Carmichael numbers.
 Call tabulate_car to tabulate all triples (P, q, r)